Skip to main content

 General

-• Evaluate problem solving strategies for exhibiting a variety of artworks using professional curatorial techniques and implement as needed.
+• Evaluate problem-solving strategies for exhibiting a variety of artworks using professional curatorial techniques.

 • Argue the importance of ideas in curating today, including accessibility, community engagement, decolonization, and new technologies.

-• Demonstrate skills in art handling, gallery preparation, creating didactics, and developing PR
+• Apply skills in art handling, gallery preparation, creating didactics, and Public Relations.

-• Construct and prepare exhibitions and programing with professional artists in the community.
+• Prepare exhibitions and programming with professional artists in the community.

-• Critically compare and contrast a variety of exhibition spaces.
+• Critically compare a variety of exhibition spaces.